-- Message-driven applications where an an unbounded amount of data is consumed or produced through a single input and/or output.
+- Message-driven applications where an unbounded amount of data is consumed or produced through a single input or output (or both).

-- The second is an message-driven application that can have multiple inputs and/or outputs.
-It could also be a application that does not use messaging middleware at all.
+- The second is a message-driven application that can have multiple inputs and outputs.
+It could also be an application that does not use messaging middleware at all.

-- The first is a Task which executes your code and records the status of execution in the Data Flow database.
-It can optionally use the Spring Cloud Task framework nor is it required for it to be a Java application.
-However, the application does need to record it's execution status Data Flow's database.
+- The first is a Task that runs your code and records the status of the execution in the Data Flow database.
+It can, optionally, use the Spring Cloud Task framework and need not be a Java application.
+However, the application does need to record its run status in Data Flow's database.

-- The second is an extension of the first which includes the Spring Batch framework as the foundation of performing batch processing.
+- The second is an extension of the first that includes the Spring Batch framework as the foundation for performing batch processing.

-Depending on the runtime, applications can be packaged in two ways:
+Depending on the runtime, you can package applications in two ways:

-- A Spring Boot uber-jar that is can be accessed from a Maven repository, file location, or over http.
+- A Spring Boot uber-jar that can be accessed from a Maven repository, from a file location, or over HTTP.

-- Docker image hosted in a Docker registry.
+- A Docker image hosted in a Docker registry.

-Long-lived applications are expected to be continuously executing.
+Long-lived applications are expected to run continuously.
 If the application stops, the platform is responsible for restarting it.

 The Spring Cloud Stream framework provides a programming model to simplify the writing of message-driven microservice applications that are connected to a common messaging system.
-You write the core business logic that is agnostic to the specific middleware that will be used.
+You can write core business logic that is agnostic to the specific middleware.
 The middleware to use is determined by adding a Spring Cloud Stream Binder library as a dependency to the application.
-There are binding libraries for the following messaging middleware products: RabbitMQ, Kafka, Kafka Streams, Amazon Kinesis, Google Pub/Sub, Solace PubSub+, Azure Event Hubs.
+There are binding libraries for the following messaging middleware products:

 The Data Flow server delegates to the Skipper server to deploy long-lived applications.

-Spring Cloud Stream defines the concept of a binding interface that encapsulates in code a message exchange pattern, namely what are the applications inputs and outputs.
-Several binding interfaces are provided by Spring Cloud Stream that correspond to the follow common message exchange contracts:
+Spring Cloud Stream defines the concept of a binding interface that encapsulates in code a message exchange pattern, namely what the application's inputs and outputs are.
+Spring Cloud Stream provides several binding interfaces that correspond to the following common message exchange contracts:

-Processor: The combination of a Source and a Sink.
-A Processor consumes message from a destination and produces messages to another destination
+Processor: The combination of a source and a sink.
+A processor consumes message from a destination and produces messages to send to another destination.

-Applications of these three types are registered with Data Flow using the the using the name
+Applications of these three types are registered with Data Flow by using the

 sink to describe the